bhoop70233/AI-World/README.md

 We believe in the power of open knowledge and aim to make AI education and resources accessible to everyone, regardless of their background or expertise.
 Whether you are a beginner or an expert, AI-World has something for you.

-## Contribution

-We invite and encourage contributions from the community to make AI-World an even better resource.
-If you have valuable content to share or want to improve existing materials, please feel free to contribute.
-Here are some ways you can help:

-- Submit AI research papers, courses, projects, or any other relevant content.
-- Improve existing explanations and add new examples to AI concepts.
-- Create or update cheat sheets for quick reference.
-- Share AI-related books and PDFs that are legally available for free distribution.
-- Provide feedback and suggestions to help us improve the repository.

-Together, we can build a rich and diverse repository that benefits everyone interested in artificial intelligence.

 |  S.No |  Content | Link  |